vrybas/vrybas.github.io/source/_posts/2014-04-12-grasp-in-ruby.markdown

 ## What is GRASP?

-**GRASP** stands for General Responsibility Assignment Software Patterns.
+**GRASP** stands for General Responsibility Assignment Software Patterns and Principles.

 ## Why it's important?

-It turns out that Responsibilities Assignment is one of the most important skills in OOP.
+Responsibilities Assignment is one of the most important skills in OOP.

 The two major problems of relatively large codebases - code is messy and code is coupled.
 Usually it's messy because it's coupled.
 And often times the cause is wrong responsibilities assignment.

-So, GRASP is a set of patterns, which helps to distribute responsibilities between objects.
+So, GRASP helps to effectively distribute responsibilities between objects.

-These patterns are:
+These patterns and principles are:

 * Controller
 * Creator